Prebid Server - New Bid Adapter (Go)

 Adapter Code

-Now it’s time to write the bulk of your bid adapter code.
+Now it’s time to write your bid adapter code.

 Create a file with the path adapters/{bidder}/{bidder}.go.
 Your bid adapter code will need to implement and export: